Timers

 Loading "Timers"

-Debounce and throttle have to be some of my favorite utility functions, and they both happened to rely on timers to work.
+Debounce and throttle have to be some of my favorite utility functions, and they both happen to rely on timers to work.
 Let's study them in more detail and also see how we would test them.

-Take a look at the debounce function implementation below:
+Take a look at the

 * Debounce the given callback function.